DanielBayo/Data-Inspection-In-SQL/health_data_inspection.md

 ## Business Requirement:

 Hi Daniel,

 Thank you for the insight shared on the DVD Movie Rental dataset, your findings helped the senior executives to decide what to do next.

 Could you please take a look at the `User_logs data` in the Health schema and let me know what you find.
 I will appreciate if I can get it before noon tomorrow for review since the meeting with the client is scheduled for Monday.
 Thank you

 Kind Regards,
 Danny Ma.

+**Query:**

 ```sql
 SELECT *